eagleofthesteppes/MedXAI/README.md

-# Simple Classification Model for AI
+# Simple Generative Model for AI

 ## Project Overview
 This project aims to predict future trends of COVID-19 cases using data from Worldometer.
 By building and analyzing plots/graphs, we aim to understand potential future scenarios if the reporting and testing of cases continue.